Battle of Grodno (1939): Battle

 Ill-equipped, undermanned and lacking any anti-tank artillery, the Polish defenders relied mostly on improvised anti-tank means such as bottles of gasoline or turpentine, small arms fire, and anti-tank obstacles.
 On 20 September, the tanks of the Soviet 27th Light Tank Brigade of the 15th Tank Corps reached the city's outskirts.
 Although both numerically and technically superior, the Soviet forces lacked infantry support and oil, which stopped many tanks.
 Also, the tank crews had no experience in urban warfare, which was a significant help for the defenders.

 The Soviets tried to seize the city from the south through the bridge over the Niemen River.
 However, the initial assault was repelled.
 In the early morning of 21 September, the defenders were joined by the remnants of the reserve Wołkowysk Cavalry Brigade under Brigadier General Wacław Przeździecki.
 After two days of heavy fighting, often in close quarters, much of the city centre was destroyed by Soviet artillery.
 Seeing no chance for further defence, on 22 September the remainder of the Polish forces withdrew towards the Lithuanian border.
 According to Soviet sources, the Red Army suffered casualties of 57 killed and 159 wounded.
 However, Polish historians Andrzej Krzysztof Kunert and Zygmunt Walkowski claim that the Red Army lost around 800 killed, missing or wounded.
 They also lost 19 tanks and four armored cars.

 Polish losses, both civilian and military, remain unknown, although Soviet records claim 644 killed and 1,543 captured (66 officers and 1,477 soldiers).
 The Soviet troops reported the capture of 514 guns, 146 machine guns, a mortar, and an anti-aircraft gun.

-One notable casualty on Polish side was 15-years old Tadeusz Jasiński who was captured throwing a petrol bomb and tied to a Soviet tank as a human shield.
+One notable casualty on Polish side was 15-year-old Tadeusz Jasiński who was captured throwing a petrol bomb and tied to a Soviet tank as a human shield.